 - IMPORTANT: Burn-in image damage might occur on monitors that display the same static image on the screen for 12 or more hours.
 To avoid burn-in image damage, you should always activate a screen saver application or turn off the monitor when it will not be in use for a prolonged period of time.
 Image retention is a condition that might occur on all LCD screens.
 Burn-in damage on the monitor is not covered under the HP warranty. - NOTE: If pressing the power button has no effect, the Power Button Lockout feature might be enabled.
 To disable this feature, press and hold the monitor power button for 10 seconds. - NOTE: On select HP monitors, you can disable the power light in the OSD menu.
-Press the center of the OSD controller to open the OSD, select Power, select Power LED, and then select Off. - Press the power button on the monitor to turn it on.
+Press the center of the OSD control to open the OSD.
+Depending on your monitor model, select Power LED from either the Power menu or from the Management menu.
+Then select Off.

+Press the power button on the monitor to turn it on.